katholiek-onderwijs-vlaanderen/sri4node/README.md

 - *onread* is executed after SELECT from the table

 All 3 functions receive 2 parameters :

-- the key they were registered on.
+- *key* is the key they were registered on.
-- the javascript element being PUT / or the results of the query just read for GET operations.
+- *element* is the javascript element being PUT / or the results of the query for GET operations.

 All functions are executed in order of listing in the *map* section of the configuration.
 All are allowed to manipulate the element, before it is inserted/updated in the table.